Bricklou/my-k3s-cluster/docs/01-operating-system.md

 Finally, shutdown the system, unplug the SD card and boot the system.
 You should be able to connect with SSH after some time.
 Connect using the default user `root` and the default password `1234`.

-At this moment, a complete prompt will show, just complete it (It should ask root and user information).
+At this moment, a prompt will show, just complete it (It should ask root and user information).
 A shell will show when it's done.

 Now you are ready for the next step!